 Stage III: Talking About What You Want

-Talking about what you want can be the most challenging step in the advance care planning process.
+Talking about what you want can be the most challenging step in the advance elderly care planning process.
 It’s important to remember that you are giving your loved ones a tremendous blessing.
 By sharing your wishes, you are empowering them to do what is best for you while honoring your values and dignity.

 The most important person to talk to is your spokesperson, but you should also speak about your wishes clearly with your loved ones and health care provider.